TomLXXVI/heaty/README.md

 **Option 3**<br>
 Windows 10 users can download from GitHub, under the folder *executable* a ZIP-file *heaty.zip* that contains the EXE-file *heaty.exe*.
 Save the ZIP-file anywhere you want on your computer and unzip it there.
-The result will be a self contained application folder *heaty*.
+The result will be a self-contained application folder *heaty*.
 In this folder, double click *heaty.exe* to launch the GUI program.

 Once Heaty is running, further explanation about what Heaty can do and how to use it can be found under the *Help* menu